 - A wreck diving specialty is recommended but not mandatory

 Located in the capital of Honiara, Coral Sea Resort is just a 20 minute drive from the International Airport and is the perfect sanctuary to spend a few nights.
-The resort is vibrant and modern and in our opinion has one of the best restaurants and cocktail menus in the whole of the Solomon Islands.
+The resort is vibrant and modern.
+In our opinion, it has one of the best restaurants and cocktail menus in the whole of the Solomon Islands.
 Its the perfect place to chill post-flight and catch your first tropical sunset!

 Raiders Hotel & Dive

 Raiders Hotel & Dive is a small boutique hotel located on the island of Tulagi overlooking the tranquil waters of Tulagi Harbour and onward to the hills and forests of Ngella.
-The hotel offers clean and comfortable rooms oceanside, making it the perfect spot for those wanting to relax and dive close to the capital, Honiara.
-For those looking for more than just diving, the hotel also offers snorkeling, hiking, kayaking, bird-watching, fishing and local village visits too.
+The hotel offers clean and comfortable rooms oceanside.
+It’s the perfect spot for those wanting to relax and dive close to the capital, Honiara.
+For those looking for more than just diving, the hotel also offers snorkelling, hiking, kayaking, bird-watching, fishing and local village visits too.

 Uepi Island Resort

 Uepi Island Resort is located in the New Georgia Islands and sits proudly amidst the largest lagoon in the world, Marovo Lagoon.
-This beautiful island is covered with thick, dense forest and surrounded by the warm sandy cobalt waters of the lagoon to one side and deep ocean blues to the other.
-Guests to the island can enjoy the spacious beachside bungalows and with only 20 guests being considered a “full house” the island feels like your own private island.
+This beautiful island is covered with thick, dense forest and surrounded by the warm sandy cobalt waters.
+You can see the lagoon to one side and deep ocean blues to the other.
+Guests to the island can enjoy the spacious beachside bungalows.
+With only 20 guests making a “full house,” the island feels like your own private island.

 Titiru Eco Lodge lies on Rendova Island, just a 30 minute boat ride from the town of Munda.
 The mangroves surrounding the beautiful Saqiri Cove have created a sanctuary for many fish and birds and provides the perfect opportunity to observe the local flora and fauna.
 Dives are arranged through the reputable Dive Munda and the resort sits atop an array of beautiful and unique reefs.
 Nearby is the infamous Skull Island which is a key historical landmark when headhunting was rife in the Solomon Islands.
-For those wanting to experience some of the local culture, the resort can arrange activities such as paddling traditional dug out canoes, night crabbing, game fishing and a night watching a local bamboo band performance.
+For those wanting to experience some of the local culture, the resort can arrange activities such as paddling traditional dug out canoes, night crabbing, and game fishing.
+You can even spend a night watching a local bamboo band performance!

 GTS in Solomon Islands

 Over the next few years the hotel struggled to keep its dive operation afloat and eventually it closed down.
-In 2016 Belinda Botha reopened the dive shop and Euna realised that she may finally be able to accomplish her dream to show the Solomon Islands next generation just how fun being underwater could be and the amazing world that scuba diving can open up.
+In 2016 Belinda Botha reopened the dive shop.
+Euna realised that she may finally be able to accomplish her dream to show the Solomon Islands next generation just how fun being underwater could be.
+She wanted to share the amazing world that scuba diving can open up.
 Now a qualified Instructor, Euna conducts talks to young girls about reducing plastic, how they can protect our oceans and career choices for them.

 “From the moment I met Euna” said Belinda, “I knew I had to provide her with the resources to grow and develop so she could empower others… The Solomon Islands is one of the last wild frontiers left on the planet, and we need leaders and strong females to help protect and preserve.”

-If you’re heading to the Solomon Islands, come and visit Euna at Dive Munda and show the other girls in her town that there’s a whole community of us out there waiting to explore the beautiful underwater world!
+If you’re heading to the Solomon Islands, come and visit Euna at Dive Munda.
+Show the other girls in her town that there’s a whole community of us out there waiting to explore the beautiful underwater world!